TorosFanny/website/posts/agda-hakyll.md

   you must tell Hakyll to ignore said interface files (which end in `.agdai`).
 * Hakyll metadata is not 'filtered out', so it's better to include it as a separate `.metadata` file.
+* Only links internal to the file will be generated.
+Cross links between blog posts of the same site could easily be achieved.
+* The generated code is in a `pre.Agda` block.
+A css file (`css/agda.css`) adapted from the one distributed with Agda, is provided in the package.

 An example of the package in action can be found in the [Haskell code](https://github.com/bitonic/website) that generates this website,